-Prior to serving as the CEO of Quantifind, David worked as the SVP of Media and Advertising Solutions at Adobe — leading the company’s global digital marketing efforts across search, display, video, and social advertising.
-Prior to Adobe, David was CEO and President of Efficient Frontier (acquired by Adobe in January 2012), where he was responsible for the company’s overall strategy, management, and operations.
-Earlier in this career David served as Executive-in-Residence at Redpoint Ventures.
+David served as the CEO of Quantifind from 2015 to the beginning of 2017, before returning to the board.
+Prior to leading Quantifind, David worked as the SVP of Media and Advertising Solutions at Adobe — leading the company’s global digital marketing efforts.
+Before Adobe, David was CEO and President of Efficient Frontier (acquired by Adobe in January 2012), where he was responsible for the company’s overall strategy and operations.
+David has also served as EIR at Redpoint Ventures.

-Prior to joining Cathay in 2015, Denis Barrier was a Partner at Iris Capital, Head of Corporate Venture at Orange, and Managing Partner at Innovacom, he oversaw the development of both Orange and Publicis’ venture capital activities.
-Prior to that, Denis worked as an officer at APE (l’Agence des Participations de l’État), the agency managing the French state’s holdings within the French Treasury, in charge of the areas of aerospace, defence, and media.
+Prior to joining Cathay in 2015, Denis was a Partner at Iris Capital, Head of Corporate Venture at Orange, and Managing Partner at Innovacom, he oversaw the development of both Orange and Publicis’ venture capital activities.
+Prior to that, Denis worked as an officer at APE, the agency managing the French state’s holdings within the French Treasury, in charge of the areas of aerospace and defence.

 Andreessen Horowitz is a Silicon Valley-based venture capital firm with $4B under management.
 The firm invests in entrepreneurs building companies at every stage: from seed to growth.

 Cathay Innovation is a global venture capital fund, created in affiliation with Cathay Capital Private Equity.
-It was founded around the shared conviction that supporting digital entrepreneurs by providing them with a platform bridging 3 continents – North America, Europe and China – constitutes a particularly powerful value-creation strategy.
-As a multi-stage fund, Cathay Innovation partners with visionary entrepreneurs, committed to driving change through technology.
-Such transformation is accelerated by leveraging Cathay Capital Private Equity’s extensive network with corporates and solid experience in operational excellence.
-Cathay Innovation has offices in San Francisco, Paris, Beijing and Shanghai.www.cathayinnovation.com
+It was founded around the shared conviction that supporting digital entrepreneurs by providing them with a platform bridging 3 continents: North America, Europe and China.

 Since 1999, the Redpoint team has been partnering with visionary founders who create new markets or redefine existing ones.
-From the earliest stages, Redpoint has supported HomeAway, Fortinet, Heroku, Netflix, TiVo, Juniper, RightMedia, Zimbra, LifeSize, among many others, helping them transform their industries.www.redpoint.com
+From the earliest stages, Redpoint has supported HomeAway, Fortinet, Heroku, Netflix, and TIVO among others.